Fast machine learned interatomic potential for hydrogen-induced embrittlement in {\alpha}-Fe: Methodology

 \subsection{The tabGAP formalism}

-To reduce the high computational cost of the developed GAP model \cite{zuoPerformanceCostAssessment2020, byggmastarMachinelearningInteratomicPotential2019}, the tabGAP method introduced by Byggmästar \emph{et al.} \cite{byggmastar_modeling_2021} was used, in which the two-body and three-body energy contributions from the selected low-dimensional descriptors are tabulated onto their respective one-dimensional and three-dimensional grids.
+To reduce the high computational cost of the developed GAP model \cite{zuoPerformanceCostAssessment2020, byggmastarMachinelearningInteratomicPotential2019}, the tabGAP method introduced by Byggmästar \emph{et al.} \cite{byggmastarModelingRefractoryHighentropy2021} was used, in which the two-body and three-body energy contributions from the selected low-dimensional descriptors are tabulated onto their respective one-dimensional and three-dimensional grids.
 After tabulation, energies can be efficiently and accurately evaluated with spline interpolation between the grid points.
 Given a sufficiently dense grid, the interpolation error becomes inconsequential, while the computational cost is reduced by approximately two orders of magnitude.
-This makes the tabGAP model competitive with the cost-efficient classical EAM potentials while maintaining a nearly quantum-mechanical level of accuracy \cite{byggmastar_modeling_2021}.
+This makes the tabGAP model competitive with the cost-efficient classical EAM potentials while maintaining a nearly quantum-mechanical level of accuracy \cite{byggmastarModelingRefractoryHighentropy2021}.
 For the Fe-H tabGAP, the interpolation grids of $5000$ and $120\times120\times120$ were adopted for the 2b and 3b descriptors, respectively.
+For other previously published tabGAP models, see Refs. \cite{byggmastarMultiscaleMachinelearningInteratomic2022, luoInteratomicForceFields2024,zhaoComplexGa2O3Polymorphs2023,byggmastarSimpleMachinelearnedInteratomic2022,fellmanFastAccurateMachinelearned2025, fellmanRadiationDamagePhase2026}.